tsparticles/tsparticles/CONTRIBUTING.md

 - `updaters` contains some additional updater plugins.
 - `website` contains the website source.

-The `components` folder contains all the javascript frameworks & components built around tsParticles: Angular, jQuery, Preact, React, Vue.
+The `components` folder contains all the javascript frameworks & components built around tsParticles: jQuery, Preact, React, Vue.

 The `plugins` folder contains all external presets and shapes.